375-ai/program-library/programs/rewards-distributor/README.md

 - `proposed_manager` - the address for the new manager
 - `current_epoch_nr` - current epoch number
 - `current_approved_epoch` - currently approved epoch number
-- `epoch_length` - duration of the epoch expressed in number of blocks
 - `is_paused` - indicates if the protocol is paused, which means that no operations can be executed

 ### **For each epoch**